rm720/comp1100-assignment3/README.md

 ### The framework

 The framework consists of several files, many of which are of little interest to you.
-In particular anything in the file `Main.hs` can be ignored, as well as anything in the folder `Dragons`.
+In particular, anything in the file `Main.hs` can be ignored, as well as anything in the folder `Dragons`.
 (On medieval maps they drew pictures of dragons or sea monsters on uncharted areas, and the code contained in these files is